 - Student engagement: effectively engages learners, ensuring a wide range of participation from all students; develops interest for the course topic.

 - Communication: explains complex topics in a way that facilitates comprehension; effectively communicates expectations; relates current issues/research to student experiences, while highlighting concrete applications; provides helpful feedback to students.

-- Organization: ability to effectively organize course administration, lesson planning, organization of student learning supports and resources, coordination with colleagues/course TAs)
+- Organization: ability to effectively organize course administration, lesson planning, student learning supports and resources, and coordination with colleagues/course TAs).

 - Knowledge Exchange: demonstrates depth of knowledge in their field, and inspires students to care about the discipline; considers a broad range of perspectives and world views.

 - Innovation: uses creative and/or new teaching strategies; develops and/or uses novel materials/tools (e.g., handouts, demos, assignments; etc.).